 - User modeling

-- Professional experience (Even if its not wfh experience, it can be valuable)
+Professional experience (Even if it’s not WFH experience, it is valuable)

 Additional Tips to Get a Remote Job